Responding to Abuse and Neglect

 In addition, research analysing Serious Case Reviews has demonstrated a significant prevalence of domestic abuse in the history of families with children who are subject of Child Protection Plans.
 Children can be affected by seeing, hearing and living with domestic abuse as well as being caught up in any incidents directly, whether to protect someone or as a target.
 It should also be noted that the age group of 16 and 17 year olds have been found in recent studies to be increasingly affected by domestic abuse in their peer relationships.

-It should therefore be considered in responding to concerns that the Home Office Definition of domestic violence and abuse is as follows:
+It should therefore be considered in responding to concerns that the Home Office Definition of domestic abuse is as follows:

 "Any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence and abuse between those aged 16 or over, who are or have been intimate partners or family members regardless of gender and sexuality.